varunsingh-gslab/secure_django/README.md

-# Securing Rails Application for Developers
+# Rails security best practices for developers

 Everyone writing code must be responsible for security. :lock:

-Start with the [Rails Security Guide](http://guides.rubyonrails.org/security.html) to see how Rails protects you.
+- Start with the [Rails Security Guide](http://guides.rubyonrails.org/security.html) to see how Rails protects you.

-## Best Practices

 - Keep secret tokens out of your code, make use of secrets.yml or [figaro](https://github.com/laserlemon/figaro)